You can now buy a dog collar that will swear every time your dog barks

 For $60, the Cuss Collar, which fastens around a dog’s neck, will spit out a swear word every time your dog barks.

-It’s currently sold out, but those who are in desperate need to have their dog swearing like a sailor can sign up for details on its next drop by texting the number listed on the website.
+It’s currently sold out, but those who are in desperate need of having their dog swear like a sailor can sign up for details on its next drop by texting the number listed on the website.

 The pre-recorded words include bullsh*t, the f-bomb and the like.
 The product’s website states that the product isn’t a “shock/vibration/training collar and is not intended for anti-bark training use.”
 It’s more of a gag gift that the company behind the collar, MSCHF, is known for.